mesosphere/dcos-docs-site/pages/1.12/deploying-jobs/quickstart/index.md

 dcos task log --completed <job-run-id>
 ```

-# <a name="jobs-api"></a>Jobs API
+# <a name="jobs-api"></a>Using the Jobs API

-You can also create and administer jobs via the API.
-[View the full API here](http://dcos.github.io/metronome/docs/generated/api.html).
+You can also create and administer jobs through calls to the Jobs API endpoints.
+This section highlights the most common tasks you perform through job-related API calls.
+For more complete information about the Jobs API, see the  [Jobs API reference](http://dcos.github.io/metronome/docs/generated/api.html) information.

+The code examples in this section illustrate how to include Jobs API calls to perform job-related tasks with the client URL (cURL) program.
+For detailed information about using `curl` command, see the [`curl` man page](https://curl.haxx.se/docs/manpage.html).

-<p class="message--important"><strong>IMPORTANT: </strong>The DC/OS CLI and web interface support a combined JSON format (accessed using the <code>/v0</code> endpoint) that allows you to specify a schedule in the job descriptor.
+<p class="message--important"><strong>IMPORTANT: </strong>The DC/OS CLI and web-based console support a combined JSON format (accessed using the <code>/v0</code> endpoint) that allows you to specify a schedule in the job descriptor.
 To schedule a job using the API, use two calls: one to add an unscheduled job, and another to associate a <code><schedule-file>.json</code> with the job.</p>

 ## Add a job using an API call
 The following command adds a job called `myjob.json`.